danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 I have created many apps over the years, and before that backend systems, apis and websites.
 There is nothing I enjoy as little as writing the same code twice.
 Perhaps copying code and watching the different copies diverge over time is even worse.

 I therefore started creating public libraries pretty early on, where the first I remember was an ambitious tool for ASP (Active Server Pages) and later PHP.
-I started building it mid-2000, with an aim to bridge front-end and back-end by generating JavaScript entities from custom back-end types, that could trigger the same functionality in an async manner (AJAX, anyone?).
+I started building it mid-2000, with an aim to bridge front-end and back-end by generating JavaScript entities from custom back-end types, that could trigger the same functionality in an async manner (remember AJAX?).

-Wigbi (Watch It Grow By Itself, as it was called) wasn't open-source, but was rather released as obfuscated code, since I intended to release it as a commercial product.
-Still, building it for public use forced me to work on tasks outsied of my comfort zone.
-Documentation, learning about and planning for semantic versioning, configurability, bug reporting etc. - there was so much involved than just coding.
+Wigbi (Watch It Grow By Itself, as it was called) wasn't open-source, but released as obfuscated code, since I intended to make it a commercial product.
+Still, building it for public use forced me to work on tasks outside of my comfort zone, such as documentation, configurability, semantic versioning, release management, bug handling etc. - there was so much involved than just coding.

-Wigbi had tons of functionality and even a built-in CMS, but never made it to a commercial product.
-One contributing factor was that I strived for perfection and didn't have a clear definition of done, which led me to decline showing Wigbi to a potential buyer, since it "wasn't done yet".
-Instead of showing what I had at the moment, present a project plan and describe my vision etc. I just said "no".
+Wigbi had tons of functionality and even a built-in CMS and theme engine, but never made it to a commercial product.
+One contributing factor was that I strived for perfection and didn't have a clear definition of done, which led me to decline showing Wigbi to potential buyers, since it "wasn't done yet".
+Instead of showing what I had, present a project plan and describe my vision etc. I just said "no".

 To sum up, I learned a LOT from working on Wigbi, not just coding.
-It made me a much better developer, a less naïve product developer and (most importantly) was so much fun!
+It made me a much better developer, a less naïve product developer (although I still suck at sales) and most importantly - was so much fun!

 ## Today

-Fast forward to today, and open source is everywhere.
-Services like GitHub and dependency managers (e.g. Swift Package Manager, Gradle, NPM etc.) have made it easy to create, maintain and distribute open-source projects, host documentation etc.
+Today, and open source is everywhere.
+Services like GitHub, GitLab and BitBucket make it simple to host and share code.
+Dependency managers like Swift Package Manager, Gradle and NPM etc. make it easy to distribute versioned open-source projects.
+DocC, Doxygen and GitHub Pages makes it super simple to host documentation.
+And so on.
+The ecosystem is thriving.

-Although I eventually stopped working on Wigbi, I have kept building open-source projects ever since.
-Today, I more or less do it out of habit, when I create something that may be useful to others.
-If what I create can help others, that's great.
+Although I eventually sunset Wigbi, I have kept building open-source projects ever since.
+Today, I more or less do it out of habit, when I create something that may be useful to others, or useful to myself in other projects.
+Reusability is my focus, but if what I create can help others, that's of course amazing.

+## My projects

 Let me list some of my current projects, to give you an idea of the kind of libraries that I create.